kgrigor1966/ddal/UCx/models/example_grape.md

 # Model title

+This is a quick card about the model.
+There should also be a subfolder in here with the same name and model itself (if available, relevant to the UC/project (DL model preweights are interesting, random forest: meh))
+We need to check Git LFS if we want all of it - which requries some financing...) or maybe a python/shell/url.txt with a download link or howto-download?

+For later, we can also do example notebooks where we do a quick analysis of a dataset under the UCx/notebooks/ folder.
+We wil see how far we can get this.

 For each included model, copy this file, create a new title and link to the UCx/readme.md file